recombee/android-demo/README.md

 dynamic colors based on the user's current color theme and a fallback theme.
 Both light and dark themes are supported.

-For the entire application, a single `RecombeeClient` instance is created in the `di.RecombeeModule` object and injected into the ViewModels using Dagger Hilt.
+For the entire application, a single `RecombeeClient` instance is created in the `RecombeeModule` object (in the `di` package) and injected into the ViewModels using Dagger Hilt.

 These ViewModels fetch data from Recombee by means of the provided client.
 The received data is then displayed in Composables using Flow.